OctaveOliviers/c-ls-svm/README.md

 This code is free to use and modify.

+LS-SVM = Least Squares Support Vector Machine

+C-AE = contractive autoencoder

+C-LS-SVM = Contractive Least Squares Support Vector Machine

 ## Background

 A C-LS-SVM is a dynamical system to model auto-associative memory.
 Thus, it is a dynamical system that stores memories as stable equilibria.

+It integrates the typical contraction of a C-AE into the LS-SVM framework.

 ## Software